afolta/bagel-buddy/README.md

 - `bin/setup`

-- To work with Google's place's API, you will need an API key
-- [Create a new API key](https://developers.google.com/maps/documentation/places/web-service/cloud-setup) or reach out to @afolta to temporarily borrow a key.
+- To work with Google's place's API, you will need an API key.
+[Create a new API key](https://developers.google.com/maps/documentation/places/web-service/cloud-setup) or reach out to @afolta to temporarily borrow a key.

 - To start the application:
   `rails server`

-- To work with Gool

 ## Integrations